 “What?!
 But it’s too late for me!
-And I have 80 usd in kip!
-Do you know is there is any other place nearby where I can change the money?!”
+And I have 80 USD in Kip!
+Do you know if there is any other place nearby where I can change the money?!”

-I arrive to KL, get my ninth stamp from here in my passport and pick up luggage.
+I arrive in KL, get my ninth stamp from here in my passport and pick up luggage.
 Ok, now I have about five hours at the airport.
 I’m going for coffee, still have some time to work.
-My flight is only about 6.30 pm.
+My flight is only at 6.30 PM.

 I’m drinking my coffee slowly while working on the computer.
-There’s usually not enough time to work, so I usually have to work also on the way (especially that the flight to Kathmandu will last 5 hours, so much time to write!).
-Battery is dying but I can charge it after check- in, I already know this airport as my own pocket, I can make it.
+There’s usually not enough time to work, so I typically have to work also on the way (especially that the flight to Kathmandu will last 5 hours, so much time to write!).
+The battery is dying but I can charge it after check-in, I already know this airport as my pocket, I can make it.

 I go to KLIA Express, buy a train ticket, the lady tells me that the next train would be 10 minutes, but the journey takes just 3 minutes.
 Cool.
-Of course the train arrives on time, but waits few minutes at the platform.
+Of course, the train arrives on time but waits few minutes at the platform.
 Not-cool.
-When I arrive at KLIA is about 5.10pm.
+When I come at KLIA is about 5.10pm.
 I look at the departures board – Malindo Air, check-in row F, boarding.
 Perfect, I still have nearly 1,5 hour.

-I find row F, I set up in the queue, which is surprisingly short – in front of me there is only eight people.
-What is more, three working counters are fighting with one passenger who do not want to pay for extra baggage.
-I check the time, it’s 5.18.
+I find row F, and I set up in the queue, which is surprisingly short – in front of me, there are only eight people.
+What is more, three working counters are fighting with one passenger who does not want to pay for extra baggage.
+I check the time; it’s 5.18.

 They finally manage to pacify the passenger.
 Indian-looking lady asks me to the counter.